thatrobotguy/ABB_IRB_1600_Setup/README.md

 You must be pressing the motors enable grip down just enough to enable the motors before your program will run, even if you are controlling everthing with ROS.
 If you forget to do so, the teach pendant will throw errors.

-## How to start up the ABB IRB 1600 ROS Node
+## How to start up the ABB IRB 1600 with ROS

 Now that you have installed everything and modified those 2 xml/launch files, you can now run this command to start the simulated robot up with ROS:
 ```